babashka/babashka/README.md

      172 glob-uberscript.clj
 ```

 Note that the uberscript became 72% shorter.
-This has a beneficial effect on run time length:
+This has a beneficial effect on execution time:

 ``` shellsession
 $ time bb glob-uberscript.clj '*.md'